evilnose/PyRKViewer/docs/source/Reference.rst

 Core Reference
 ==================

-There is the core functionality of SBcoyote in this section.
+This section details the core functionality of SBCoyote.

 .. toctree::